baob/submit-this/README.md

 - PORT - the port your server will run on
 - SUBMIT_MESSAGE_TEMPLATE - to customise the complete message created by the bot.
 - SUBMIT_LINK_TEMPLATE - to customise the link created by the bot.

+The message template in [.env.example](.env.example) is a full example of how this could be used with [airtable.com](https://airtable.com/), using opengraph data obtained from a link in the message you send to the bot.

 You may find [this formatting guide](https://api.slack.com/reference/surfaces/formatting#linking-urls) useful ... most importantly, it shows how to craft a message with a url linked from alternative text, since this bot will likely be creating long links.